NoelKocheril/Python101/Lesson 02/Lesson02.md

 and print them out with a blurb before each.
 For example, "My Name is: {Name}".

 Note: You can convert an integer or a list to a string by using the str() function.

+Starter File for this exercise can be found [here](https://github.com/NoelKocheril/Python101/blob/main/Lesson%2002/Problems/Exercise2_1.py)

 You can see the solution [here](https://github.com/NoelKocheril/Python101/blob/main/Lesson%2002/Solutions/Exercise2_1.py).